Fire your helpdesk and...

 If you’re lucky, these tactics can work.
 A well-timed promotion or an easier payment method might nudge customers to make an impulse buy.

 But encouraging impulsivity is also risky.
 Shoppers can just as impulsively abandon their purchase and bounce to another app or site.
-For brands, that risk might mean the difference between growing the business or watching sales slip away due to customer indecision
+For brands, that risk might mean the difference between growing the business or watching sales slip away due to customer indecision.

 Plenty of businesses are floundering in this area.
 As much as 60% of lost sales aren’t lost to a competitor.
 Instead, the customer doesn’t make a purchase at all.
 Most of the time, their reason for abandoning the purchase is simple: shoppers are worried about making the wrong decision.